-City Waste Rating programs encourage healthy competition among cities and citizens within a region in a race to be distinguished as the cleanest city.
+City waste rating programs encourage healthy competition among cities and citizens within a region in a race to be distinguished as the cleanest city.

 TARGET USERS: Individuals, Businesses, Industry, Government

-The Changemaker Cities initiative organized by UN-Habitat’s Waste Wise Cities program, serves as a public awareness tool and support network for cities embracing waste management change, in similar manner to city rating and competition schemes.
+The Changemaker Cities initiative organized by UN-Habitat’s Waste Wise Cities program, serves as a public awareness tool and support network for cities embracing waste management change, in asimilar manner to city rating and competition schemes.

 In May 2020, the central government in India announced the results of the most recent Swachh Survekshan survey: